-Shadows is the result of several years of work and countless hours of programing in order to provide a simple way to access to the underlying science of sundials and astrolabes.
-By ordering a Shadows Expert or Shadows Pro license, you not only unlock the full potential of the program, but also support the development efforts by the author and contribute to improving the program.
+Shadows is the result of several years of work and countless hours of programming to provide a simple way to access the underlying science of sundials and astrolabes.
+By ordering a Shadows Expert or Shadows Pro license, you not only unlock the full potential of the program but also support the development efforts by the author and contribute to improving the program.